Brian Shaw: Biologist

 Brian has a wide ranging remit across the Spey catchment but key priorities are understanding the factors affecting fish populations, monitoring and reporting, river and riparian habitat management biosecurity and invasives species control.

-Sally joined the Spey Fishery Board in May 2012 as Administrator.
+Sally Gross: Administrator Sally joined the Spey Fishery Board in May 2012 as Administrator.
 Sally’s background includes 16 years front office experience within the hospitality industry which includes hotels based in London, Cambridge and Bermuda and also for Princess Cruise Lines.
-Sally has spent the last 7 years working for the NHS as Secretary/PA.
+Sally also spent 7 years working for the NHS as Secretary/PA.

 Steve Burns: Foundation Assistant